Jatin-WIAI/indic-ITN/README.md

 # Indic ITN Library

 ## About
-<p>This is a fork of [indic-punct](https://github.com/Open-Speech-EkStep/indic-punct) repository.
+This is a fork of [indic-punct](https://github.com/Open-Speech-EkStep/indic-punct) repository.
 This library handels the `Number Normalization` much better than indic-punct.
 It supports.
 11 Indic languages -Hindi, Gujarati, Telugu, Marathi, Punjabi, Tamil, Bengali, Malayalam, Odia, Assamese, Kannada, using NVIDIA’s NEMO toolkit.
-This library also supports `Date` type inputs. </p>
+This library also supports `Date` type inputs.

 It can handel text in different accents and also it can handel special words like `देढ` and `ढाई`.